 Reducing your single-use plastic consumption can be done by making some simple changes like:

-- Carry you own water bottle.
-This ensures that you will not buy PET plastic bottles when out.
+- Carrying your water bottles ensures that you will not buy PET plastic bottles when out.

 - Have a cloth bag with you always thus eliminating the need to ask for a plastic polythene bag.

 - When ordering food for delivery, add a special note to not send single-use plastic cutlery.
-Alternatively, you can also carry your own cutlery when heading out to eat.
+Alternatively, you can also carry your cutlery heading out to eat.

 Banning entry of single-use plastic in your homes is the first key target area.
 You can then start reducing your overall plastic consumption and hence, plastic waste generation.
 Learn about the different types of plastic & which ones can be recycled.